ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-04-28-Idea-to-Experiment-Post.md

 #### **Moving Forward: Data Analysis & Descriptive Statistics**

-In the next post, we will transition into data analysis, where we systematically examine collected data using descriptive statistics to summarize findings.
+In the next post, we will transition into more Methods & Materials, but with emphasis in data analysis, where we systematically examine collected data using descriptive statistics to summarize findings.
 This will include:
 - Central tendency measures – Analyzing mean, median, and mode to determine patterns.
 - Variability metrics – Exploring standard deviation and variance in forensic image integrity.